MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Get-MgBetaDeviceManagementConditionalAccessSetting.md

 The Exchange on premises conditional access settings.
 On premises conditional access will require devices to be both enrolled and compliant for mail access

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgDeviceManagementConditionalAccessSetting](/powershell/module/Microsoft.Graph.DeviceManagement.Enrollment/Get-MgDeviceManagementConditionalAccessSetting?view=graph-powershell-1.0)

 ## SYNTAX

 ```